Best Things to Do in Imlil: 2025 Travel Guide

 Sunset over Imlil village and snowy High Atlas

-Sunset over Imlil and the High Atlas.
+Sunset over the High Atlas.

 Imlil sits deep within a mountain valley, so you will not see the sun dip below the horizon.
 Instead, the best sunset experiences involve watching the alpenglow.
 The setting sun casts a warm, reddish light on the peaks surrounding the village.